chinamike65/hugo-tuolesi/content/book4/book4en.md

 When you can stay in meditation for a few days, meditation will be successful.

+##### 4. Coming out of meditation

 After the meditation has been successfully cultivated, the meditation can be released by making a vow.
-For example, if you want to get out of meditation at sunset, you make a vow: "I will meditate all day today, until the sun goes down.
+For example, if you want to get out of meditation at sunset, you make a vow: "I will meditate all day today, until the sun goes down."

-"If you make a vow in this way, you will definitely get out of samadhi at sunset, and you won't get out of samadhi before sunset;
+If you make a vow in this way, you will definitely get out of samadhi at sunset, and you won't get out of samadhi before sunset;

 If you make a wish to meditate for a month, you will definitely stay in the meditation for a month, and the meditation will be released after a month.

 The back mountain of Ganden Monastery is called Amdo Ri Mountain (Mieding Mountain).
-Tsongkha

-When Master Ba built the Ganden Monastery, he dug out stone materials in the Andori Mountains.
-When he dug up, he found a treasure that contained the instruments of Dharma King Yama.
+When Master Tsongkhapa built Ganden Monastery, he dug the stone materials out of the Amdo Ri Mountain.
+When he was digging, he found a treasure that contained the instruments of Dharma King Yama.
 He dug down and went.
 He found that someone was meditating in the cave.
 Jingle, knock, and he was set when he heard it.

 After leaving the meditation, he asked: "Lantern, where is the Buddha?
 Where is King Gege?"
 King Gege was a king of the Buddha at the time of Burning the Lamp.
 The monks at that time all knew the Buddha and the King of Gege.